Marketing on Social Media Platforms & Measuring Success

 Step 2:

-You can use social media analytics tools like Google Analytics and Facebook Insights to identify who visits your pages—and how often they come back.
+You can use social media analytics tools like Google Analytics and Facebook Insights to identify who visits your pages—and how often they return.

 Make sure you define measurable goals and select the correct metrics to track

-When it comes to measuring social media success, you need to make sure that you’re defining measurable goals.
+When measuring social media success, you need to ensure that you’re defining measurable goals.
 You can use the same metrics to measure your progress as with other forms of online marketing.

-When choosing a tool for measuring, keep in mind that different types of companies will have different needs and wants from their tools.
-For example, if you are a small business or an individual freelancer working on your own campaigns, free tools such as Google Analytics might be enough for what you need.
-However, if your company has multiple accounts across multiple networks and platforms (such as Facebook ads), a paid tool might be better suited for tracking these details.
-A paid tool may also provide more advanced features such as automated reporting and integration with other third-party software tools already being used by your team members.
+When choosing a tool for measuring, remember that different types of companies will have different needs and wants from their devices.
+For example, if you are a small business or an individual freelancer working on your campaigns, free tools such as Google Analytics might be enough for your needs.
+However, a paid tool might be better suited for tracking these details if your company has multiple accounts across multiple networks and platforms (such as Facebook ads).
+A paid tool may also provide more advanced features, such as automated reporting and integration with other third-party software tools already used by your team members.

 Conclusion